 The Company maintains a long-term incentive program (the "LTI Plan").
-The LTI Plan currently consists of a two-year performance-based long-term incentive plans (the "2014-2015 LTIP") that provides for a combination of equity grants and performance awards that can be earned over each two year period.
+The LTI Plan currently consists of two two-year performance-based long-term incentive plans (the "2014-2015 LTIP" and the "2015-2016 LTIP") that provides for a combination of equity grants and performance awards that can be earned over each two year period.
+The 2015-2016 LTIP awards contain an additional year of time-based vesting.
 Participants in the LTI Plan include the Company's executive officers, including the Chief Executive Officer, and certain other key executives.

 The Compensation Committee administers the LTI Plan and is responsible for, among other items, establishing the target values of awards to participants and selecting the specific performance factors for such awards.
 Following the end of each performance period, the Compensation Committee determines, at its sole discretion, the specific payout to each participant.
 Such awards may be paid in cash and/or unrestricted shares of the Company's common stock at the discretion of the Compensation Committee, provided that any such stock-based awards shall be issued pursuant to and be subject to the terms and conditions of the Amended and Restated 2002 Long-Term Incentive and Stock Award Plan, as in effect and as amended from time to time.
-Upon the adoption of the 2014-2015 LTIP, the Compensation Committee granted an initial award to each participant in the form of equity-based instruments (restricted stock or restricted share units), for a portion of the individual target awards (the "Initial Equity Grants").
+Upon the adoption of the 2014-2015 LTIP and the 2015-2016 LTIP, the Compensation Committee granted an initial award to each participant in the form of equity-based instruments (restricted stock or restricted share units), for a portion of the individual target awards (the "Initial Equity Grants").
 These Initial Equity Grants are subject to time vesting requirements and a portion are also subject to the achievement of minimum performance goals.
 The Initial Equity Grants are expensed over the respective vesting periods on a straight-line basis.
 The payment of the actual awards earned at the end of the applicable performance period, if any, will be reduced by the value of the Initial Equity Grants.

 The Compensation Committee determined that the target values previously set under the LTI Plan covering the 2013 and 2014 fiscal years (the "2013-2014 LTIP") were achieved and approved the payment of awards to the participants.
-After deducting the value of the Initial Equity Grants, the awards related to the 2013-2014 LTIP totaled \$7,439 (which were settled by the issuance of 74,084 unrestricted shares of the Company's common stock in the first quarter of fiscal 2014).
+After deducting the value of the Initial Equity Grants, the awards related to the 2013-2014 LTIP totaled \$7,439 (which were settled by the issuance of 148,168 unrestricted shares of the Company's common stock in the first quarter of fiscal 2014).

-The Company has recorded expense (in addition to the stock based compensation expense associated with the Initial Equity Grants) of \$1,346 and \$2,284 for the three months ended September 30, 2014 and 2013, respectively, related to LTI plans.
+The Company has recorded expense (in addition to the stock based compensation expense associated with the Initial Equity Grants) of \$1,916 and \$3,262 for the three and six months ended December 31, 2014, respectively, related to LTI plans.
+There was \$1,084 and \$3,368 of expense recorded for the three and six months ended December 31, 2013, respectively, related to these plans.